toladata/TolaActivity/README.md

 files.

-= Setting up a local TolaActivity instance
+=Setting up a local TolaActivity instance

 Running a local instance of TolaActivity makes development much faster and eliminates your dependence on access to MC's dev and demo and production servers.
 These instructions should get you up and running with a minimum of fuss.

-== Install the bits
+==Install the bits

 You will need Python 2 and MySQL installed because TolaActivity requires v2 of Python.
 On macOS, you can use Homebrew to install Python 2 alongside